dyonemura/CSE151A-Project/README.md

 - Jared Jose: Coding: Generated links between users/recipes for possible recommender system, aided in speed-up snippets of data cleaning, TF-IDF generation (optimization), oversampling, MNB Classifier code.
 Wrote write-up for Milestone 3.
 - Allison Lane: Performed the data exploration task of looking at a single user - Helped with manually cleaning the text data - Milestone 4 writeup
 - YungChieh Yang: Milestone1 writeup, helped with manually cleaning the text data, help in improving test accuracy for the MNB model
+- Efrain Lemus: Assisted with the manual cleaning of the text data before performing TF-IDF.
+Helped with hyperparameter tuning of the MNB classifer using cross-validation/grid search.